Mark Enverga

 Wilfrido Mark McCormick Enverga (born March 25, 1978) is a Filipino politician serving as a representative for Quezon's 1st congressional district since 2019 and previously from 2007 to 2016.
-He is a son of former Quezon Governor Wilfrido Enverga.
+He is a son of former Quezon Governor Wilfrido Enverga and grandson of former representative Manuel S. Enverga.

 Early life and education

 Mark Enverga was born in Manila to Wilfrido Enverga, who would later serve as 1st district representative and governor of Quezon, and Mary Grace McCormick.
 He is the only son, with two other siblings.
 He is also the grandson of Manuel S. Enverga, a former congressman and founder of the Luzonian Colleges (now Manuel S. Enverga University Foundation).

-He studied at Les Roches, where he graduated with a diploma in Hotel and Restaurant Administration in 1999.
+Enverga studied at Les Roches, where he graduated with a diploma in Hotel and Restaurant Administration in 1999.
 He attended at Southern New Hampshire University and graduated with a Bachelor of Applied Science in Hospitality Administration in 2001 and a post-graduate Masters of Business Administration in 2003.
 He took a special course on governance in Ateneo de Manila School of Government.